• SCCT Dec '23

 The Cafe

 And working parents, this is your place to bring the kids so you can get some work done.
-There will be plenty of space to bring your laptop, connect to the Wifi, and let your kids get some energy out while you meet your deadlines.
+There is plenty of space to bring your laptop, connect to the Wifi, and let your kids get some energy out while you meet your deadlines.
 In fact, parents will be able to rent out the party rooms during the week to have meetings and get work done while their kids play.
 I nearly jumped up and down when I heard this.
 Brilliant.
 Brilliant.
 Brilliant.

 Birthday Parties & Special Events